Head Lice or Nits? Don't Panic!

 - Full-grown head lice move from head to head; younger lice tend to stay on the head where they hatch.

 - Full-grown lice mate and the female starts laying eggs, at the earliest on day 7 after she herself hatched.

 Breaking the life-cycle

-Preventing head lice from spreading: it is critical to remove the lice before the sixth day from hatching
+Preventing head lice from spreading: it is critical to remove the lice from the head before they are six days old

 Preventing head lice from reproducing: a new generation of eggs can be laid from day seven after hatching